top of page

 1957 - JMV Pathfinder Day was added to the church calendar.

-- 50th Anniversary of MV was celebrated at Mount Vernon, Ohio, where a monument for 50 years of service was unveiled.
+- The 50th Anniversary of MV was celebrated at Mount Vernon, Ohio, where a monument for 50 years of service was unveiled.
 All the former General Conference Youth Directors were present: Milton E. Kern, Henty T. Elliot, Arthur W. Peterson, Eldine W. Dunbar, and Theodore E. Lucas.
 As well as World Pathfinder Director Laurence A. Skinner.

 - A Pathfinder Camporee was held at Lake la Nauhe, Chile.